 The tunnel is on the summit (highest level) of the canal which is about 111m (360ft) above sea level, and has climbed 73.5m (241ft) from Wallbridge in Stroud.

 The maximum height of the tunnel overburden (ground between the tunnel roof and the surface level above) is about 60m (196ft).

 Probably the most architecturally significant structure on either the Stroudwater or Thames & Severn canals is the Coates Portal.
-The mainly neo-classical structure was in a very poor state of repair in the early 1970s.
+The ly neo-classical structure was in a very poor state of repair in the early 1970s.
 Fortunately, the Cotswold Canals Trust (as it is now known) raised the funding for restoration, and it was officially 're-opened' in 1977.

 Daneway Portal, built in the Gothic style, was also in a very poor state of repair with most of the battlements lying in the bed of the canal.
 In 1996 the Canal Trust again raised the funding to have the portal restored.